 You’ll also find that stars at the edge of the field appear much less point-like, but the edges can be cropped out later.

-· You should experiment with the exposure settings until you get pleasing results for your local sky conditions, and camera and lens combination.
+Test out your camera and play about until you get pleasing results for your local sky conditions and camera/lens combination.

 Most cameras give best overall long exposure results between ISO 800-3200, but how bright your photo appears will of course depend sensitively on the exposure time and the photographic speed of the lens.